abhishek2029/ML_Implementation/README.md

 # Classification_Models

-1 - Breast Cancer Wisconin dataset is used for the different classification models.
+1 - Breast Cancer Wisconsin dataset is used for the different classification models.

 2 - BreastCancer.ipynb file contains SVM and RandomForest Classifier.